| Title: | Import, Assemble, and Deduplicate Bibliographic Datasets |

 Numeric: a vector of group numbers that are not true duplicates. |

-vector with unique group numbers for members
+The input matches vector with unique group numbers for members

 of groups that the user overrides.